DuncanWalter/spider-web/README.md

 - Demo app

-- Should side effects be run async?
-- Make side effects run last in a propagation (depth = max int)
+- Make a slice of actions that propagates with state updates (propagates lists of actions)

 - laws of dispatch
   - when multiple actions are dispatched at once, all actions are run before propagating
   - propagation occurs after every dispatch of actions
-  - subscriptions are all run synchronously after propagation
+  - subscriptions are all run synchronously after propagation (in an unknown order)
-  - calls to dispatch are unstacked?
+  - calls to dispatch are unstacked

 # Redux